TechPrimers/core-nlp-example/README.md

  ## Build and Run
   1. Install maven or Use IDE.
+  2. Build with dependencies
-  2. Run via CMD/IDE.
+  3. Run via CMD/IDE.

-For More detailed information read this <a href="https://knlsharma.github.io/blog/2019/02/22/Natural-Language-Processing/">Dive in Nlp</a>
+For More detailed information read this (My blog)<a href="https://knlsharma.github.io/blog/2019/02/22/Natural-Language-Processing/">Dive in Nlp</a>.